sthagen/js-jest-proxy/README.md

 ## Install

-This is a helper repository for bootstrapping projects that do use javascript but do not yet employ `package.json` mechanisms or similar.
+This is a helper repository for bootstrapping projects that do use javascript and do not yet employ `package.json` mechanisms or similar.

 ### Existing packaged sources